VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	* State logic for the "runaway" state
  * mob:check_smooth_rotation(dtime)
 	* Turn slightly more towards selected target yaw for smooth rotation
+ * mob:is_object_in_view(object_list, object_range, node_range, turn_around)
+		Returns 'true' if an object (mob or node) is in the field of view.

+			'object_list'		list of mob and/or node names 'object_range'		maximum distance to a mob from object_list 'node_range'            maximum distance to a node from object_list 'turn_around'           true or false

 #### Physics
  * mob:player_in_active_range()